 In order for voice-enabled devices to converse with you, a number of machine learning and AI supporting capabilities are required.
 For example, speech-to-text, intent recognition, contextual dialogue, and text-to-speech are just a few of the components necessary to deliver engaging experiences through conversational AI.

 Voice technology platform providers such as Amazon, Google, Microsoft, Facebook, and Apple provide some of the components needed to build this conversational AI "brain,” which you can stitch together through the use of their public facing APIs.
 Or you can leverage an end-to-end solution like PullString and enjoy access to all the tools and techniques you need to be successful, including those from the voice technology platform providers, in one place.

 Brands or Creative Agencies that wish to produce voice applications for use on Amazon Alexa, Google Home, and IoT devices have traditionally required technical resources to design and write code against the various platform providers' APIs, and then integrate that code directly with the target voice-enabled device platform.
 This approach provides maximum flexibility for the organization, but also tends to introduce a substantial technical burden and challenges in scaling and adapting the experience in market.

 PullString provides a turnkey solution for brands and creative agencies that want to rapidly design, prototype, and publish voice applications.
 In our work with organizations over the years, we’ve seen a wide variety of award winning applications built with our software.
 Here are a few examples to get your wheels turning:

-We have several resources to help you get started successfully on your journey with voice applications.
+We have several resources to help you get started successfully on your journey with voice technology and voice applications.
 Please feel free to download and use these resources with your team, especially as you work on developing your strategy for how to invest successfully in this space.